 Lisa Ellis, a biology teacher and chair of the Science Department and the Marlborough Campus Environmental Committee, explained that prior to the start of Gaby’s work, Marlborough School didn’t even recycle paper.
 But with help from her peers and teachers, Gaby’s work to improve her school’s environmental policies began to take off.

 Recycling quickly became the norm, and composting began to gain traction on campus.
-It took some time, but Gaby and others helped the school move away from and ultimately stop selling bottled water in the cafeteria.
 Each success motivated the team to think even bigger.

 Gaby credits the success of her efforts to the leadership skills and knowledge she gained by attending a Climate Reality Leadership Corps training – skills that built on her already strong determination and grit.
 She also recognizes the importance of the support from teachers like Ms. Ellis and Ms. Garrison-Ross, who created space for her voice among the administrative powerhouses making the decisions.